thebaldgeek/thebaldgeek.github.io/Iridium.md

     # Linearity Gain
     gain=16

-    [demodulator]
-    decimation=4

 I know that none reading this will need the software Bias-T, so it can be left as 'false' <grin> Ok, so set it 'true' to get your LNA working (and good luck with that).
+Change the gain to the number you noted from testing in SDR++.

-Run the extractor from any directory: (This assumes you are testing with an RTL-SDR V3, change the .conf file to match your SDR and edit it to turn on the Bias-T if required).
+Run the extractor from any directory: (This assumes you are using the Airspy R2 with the config file we just made, change the .conf file to match your SDR and edit it to turn on the Bias-T if required).
 ```iridium-extractor -D 4 --multi-frame ~/r2.conf | python3 -u /usr/src/iridium-toolkit/iridium-parser.py -o zmq```
 To be clear, if you not using an R2 look/path that command in the /usr/src/gr-iridium/examples/ directory and find your SDR and tweak that file to best set it up.
 You are going to get a line of data per second: